slaeryan/FALCONSTRIKE/README.md

 ![GIF demo](demo.gif)

 ## Usage
-There are many hard things in life but generating an implant shouldn't be one.
+There are many hard things in life, but generating an implant shouldn't be one.
 This is the reason the `generate_implant.py` script has been created to make your life a breeze.
 The process is as simple as:
 ```
 First generate your shellcode as a hex string